 to a lack of staff.
 In fact, residential care facilities lost 400,000 employees between February 2020

 and March 2022, and there is no indication that this trend will stop.

 Adapting AI solutions

 AI solutions are being widely adopted to overcome the above-mentioned challenges and meet

 future needs.
 These could work at a faster pace with higher accuracy, availability, and output.

 What are AI solutions?

 AI solutions refer to technology and software that use artificial intelligence (AI) to automate tasks,

 analyze data, and make predictions or decisions.
-AI solutions is the umbrella term which includes
+AI solutions are the umbrella term that includes

 machine learning, deep learning, natural language processing, physical robots, RPA, machine vision,